Codeit-Michael/Flask-REST-Api/documentation.md

 -After it, run the two pyfiles; the main.py and the test.py:
 	-you will see, our test.py wwill get what it want.
+-You can also use other request methods such as post or delete, just make sure you had a function for that type of request method.
+To access other functions, replace/put the "get" method in response = requests.get(BASE + 'helloworld') to another name of function.

+7. Putting parameters on our Api
+-Modify the get() and add some parameter:
+	def get(self,name,score):
+		return {'name': name, 'score': score}

+	-Replace api.add_resource(HelloWorld, '/helloworld') into:
+	api.add_resource(HelloWorld, '/helloworld/<string:name>/<int:score>')

+-Now lets add some name and int on the link we got on test.py:
+	response = requests.get(BASE + 'helloworld/agg/3')

+-If we try to run our test.py, it will get the name agg and the int 3 as its parameter